oktapath/oktapath.github.io/_posts/2020-10-02-dotnet-api.markdown

 ### Naming rules

 So what's in a name.
 Apparently quite a bit actually.
 Getting your naming right is important and can help your project in the long run.
-The standard I was following was the c# naming convention, which is Camel case, with "." seperators.
+The standard I was following was the c# naming convention, which is Camel case, with "." separators.
 This should cover both your directory and file names, as well as your namespace names. your namespace I followed was `{AssemblyName}.{AreaofConcern}`